huggingface/hub-docs/docs/hub/datasets-argilla.md

 ## Importing and exporting datasets and records

-This guide provides an overview of how to import and export your dataset or its records to the Hugging Face Hub.
+This guide shows how to import and export your dataset to the Hugging Face Hub.

 In Argilla, you can import/export two main components of a dataset:
 - The dataset's complete configuration defined in `rg.Settings`.
 This is useful if your want to share your feedback task or restore it later in Argilla.